 Radical exclusion of the supernatural.
 The gods do not act in Thucydides.
 Oracles appear only as things people believe in.
 The causes of events are always human — fear, honor, interest.
 He essentially invented secular historical explanation.

 The speeches.
 Thucydides punctuates his narrative with formal speeches — the Funeral Oration of Pericles, the Melian Dialogue, the Mytilenean Debate — which he acknowledges he could not have recorded verbatim.
-He tried to reproduce “the general sense of what was actually said” while keeping to “what was called for by each situation.”
+He aimed instead to reproduce "the general sense of what was actually said" while keeping to what was called for by each situation.
 The result is neither pure document nor pure invention: intellectual drama in which the arguments are real even if the words are reconstructed.
-The Melian Dialogue — in which Athenian envoys tell Melos that “the strong do what they can and the weak suffer what they must” — remains one of the most unflinching analyses of power ever written.
+The Melian Dialogue presses the logic of power to conclusions that real diplomatic negotiations rarely reach.
+When the Athenian envoys address Melos, they set aside the language of justice altogether:

 Incompleteness.
 The History simply stops.
 We never get Thucydides's account of Sicily's aftermath, the revolution of 411, or the final Spartan victory.
 It reads like a ruin — and ruins last.